jrte/ribose/README.md

 - _patterns_: compile ginr patterns from a containing folder to DFAs
 - _compile_: compile ginr DFAs to ribose transducers and package transducers into a ribose model
 - _ribose_: start a ribose transducer on a runtime transductor to transduce an input file

+Other than ginr ribose has no dependencies and is contained entirely within the ribose jar file.
+The shell scripts are tailored to work within the ribose repo environment and but can serve as templates for performing equivalent operations in other environments.

 For some background reading and a historical perspective visit the [ribose wiki](https://github.com/jrte/ribose/wiki).